 Tell us a bit about the Food Wastage program you’re working on.

-We’re currently working with 8 different companies from the EU (Spain, Italy, Netherland, Greece, and Hungary).
+We’re currently working with 8 different companies from the EU (Spain, Italy, Netherlands, Greece, and Hungary).
 They saw the potential in it.
-In FMCG, food wastage is not only on the store shelves, actually the biggest wastage is in the central warehouse when goods are not accepted because of poor quality, small percentage of damaged goods or wrong labelling and broken boxes.
+In FMCG, food wastage is not only on the store shelves, actually the biggest wastage is in the central warehouse when goods are not accepted because of poor quality, a small percentage of damaged goods, or wrong labeling and broken boxes.
 That’s more than 20,000 kg of returned goods lost a day!
-In this scenario, everybody loses: the producer, the supplier, retail and the end consumer – the goods do not reach the shelves on time.
+In this scenario, everybody loses the producer, the supplier, the retail and the end consumer – the goods do not reach the shelves on time.

 In addition to the VeeMee platform, the company offers services like the organization of transport, sorting, declaring and storing fruits and vegetables as well as doing market research and analysis.